NickBulbeck/CampaignChart/Notes.md

 CURRENT TODO
-Right-clicking a munro highlights it in the list Right-clicking a list item highlights it on the playArea
+Activate the code in chartInfoDivClick (line 259) when cmd+s is entered Find out why the chart details aren't saving on cmd+s, wo the text field blur thing.

 DESIGN NOTES